 What to Know about Neoprene Waders

 In most fly fishing situations are pair of breathable chest waders or even wading pants is the best choice.
 Especially when you are mostly fishing in warmer conditions (even thought the water may be cold like in a river) a pair of breathable waders is the best choice.
-What exactly differentiates a pair of breathable waders from a pair of neoprene waders?
+What exactly differentiates a pair of breathable ones from a pair of neoprene ones?

 Neoprene vs. Breathable Waders